The Need for Families to be Self-Sufficient

 August Happenings on the Farm

 If you come for a farm tour, you will see Sadie, our milk cow, who is pregnant with her first calf.
 Also you will be able to see our other cows who are eating a lot of hay since we had our first deep freeze.
 Also we have lots of pigs and piglets who are growing fatter.
-You will also be able to bottle feed our sweet little Rosy, which is a piglet born on November 6th.
 You can pet our goat and sheep and see our free range chickens eating around the farm.
 You can also take a guided tour through our garden as well.
 Let us know and we will be happy to show you the farm.